The Hop (streetcar): Future

 The City of Milwaukee has applied for a TIGER Grant to gain federal funds to fund 50% of the system's extension up 4th Street towards the new Fiserv Forum and the Bronzeville neighborhood.

+2023 Wisconsin Act 12 restricts Milwaukee from using any taxes, including tax increment financing (TIF) districts, to operate or expand The Hop.
+Before the use of TIF funds for The Hop was made illegal, due to other funding restrictions the state imposes, Milwaukee was forced to disproportionally rely on them for construction of The Hop compared to other American cities that built modern streetcar networks.
+The city cannot proceed with future grants unless it is able to work around state-imposed restrictions to provide a local match.

 Operations

-The line is operated by Transdev, under contract to the city of Milwaukee, the streetcar system's owner.
+The system is operated by Transdev, under contract to the city of Milwaukee, the streetcar system's owner.
 The contract goes through December 2023, covering the first five years of in-service operation, with an option for a five-year extension.

 Hop service runs seven days a week, from 5 a.m. to midnight Monday to Friday, 7 a.m. to midnight Saturdays, and 7 a.m. to 10 p.m.
 Sundays.
 Fare-free service originally planned to end after one year is still in effect due to delays in procuring a fare sale/validation system.
 The system's car house, its storage and maintenance facility, is on Vel R. Phillips Avenue (4th Street), under an elevated section of the I-794 freeway.